MHubs/Flight-TrackAR/README.md

 Swipe to the right of the screen to return to the globe.

 ### Why does it sometimes crash when selecting a flight?
-Blame the [MapBox iOS SDK](https://github.com/mapbox/mapbox-scenekit) for having poor thread and memory management
+Blame the [MapBox iOS SDK](https://github.com/mapbox/mapbox-scenekit) for having poor thread and memory management.

 ## Acknowledgements
 A big thank you to HackUMass for hosting a great hackathon.
 Another thank you to all my friends and family who have been traveling a lot recently for giving me this idea.